 Metrics on queries per second, latency, and throttling are captured and reported in portal pages with no additional configuration required.
 You can also easily monitor index and document counts so that you can adjust capacity as needed.

 Tools for prototyping and inspection

-In the portal, you can use the Import data wizard to configure indexers, index designer to stand up an index, and Search explorer to issue queries against all of your indexes right from your account's Azure portal so you can test queries and refine scoring profiles.
+In the portal, you can use the Import data wizard to configure indexers, index designer to stand up an index, and Search explorer to test queries and refine scoring profiles.
 You can also open any index to view its schema.

 How it works

 You can spin up an Azure Search service in the Azure portal or through the Azure Resource Management API.
 You can choose either the free service shared with other subscribers, or a paid tier that dedicates resources used only by your service.

 For paid tiers, you can scale a service in two dimensions:

 - Add Replicas to grow your capacity to handle heavy query loads.

 - Add Partitions to grow storage for more documents.

 By handling document storage and query throughput separately, you can calibrate resourcing based on production requirements.